macarie/compatto/readme.md

 Compress a string into an array of bytes, returned as an instance of `Uint8Array`.

+Throws a `TypeError` if the argument is not the correct type.

 ##### string

 Type: `string`

 A string to compress.

-Throws a `TypeError` if the argument is not the correct type.

 #### decompress(bytes)

 Decompress an instance of `Uint8Array` to the original, uncompressed, string.

+Throws a `TypeError` if the argument is not the correct type.

 Throws a `DecompressError` if the buffer is not correctly encoded.
+It can be imported along with `compatto()` if you want to check if the error thrown is an instance of this class.

 ##### bytes

 Type: `Uint8Array`

 An array of bytes representing a compressed string.

-Throws a `TypeError` if the argument is not the correct type.

 _Please note that if the dictionary used to compress a string is not the same used to decompress the generated buffer, the result of the decompression will most likely **not** be correct._